 You can help to prevent mats from forming by brushing your dog regularly.
 This is particularly important for long-haired dogs.

 At Alice’s, we inspect each animal’s coat thoroughly and will clip out any mats we come across.
 However, if the mats have been left for too long, this becomes impossible and the only option left is to shave the dog’s coat.
 This is nothing to worry about.
 The coat will only be shaved with your permission, and this is a slow, delicate process which requires experience and expertise.
 We use professional clippers which cut away the mats without harming the dog, and always ensure they look great and are treated with care.

 Each dog is different, depending on their coat, condition, and overall health but here are some general guidelines you can follow:

 Example: Bichon Frise

 Shih-Tzu – 6 – 8 weeks

 There are a variety of products available to keep your dog smelling and feeling fresh.
-At Alice’s, I use animology shampoo and colognes which smell lovely, and Tropiclean tear stain remover.
+At Alice’s, we use animology shampoo and colognes which smell lovely.
 Both of these brands are sold in store so pop in if you’d like to have a look!
-You can also purchase ProCare Dental Gel Toothpaste in store which helps with bad breath and effectively cleans their teeth and gums.
+You can also purchase PetCare Dental Gel Toothpaste in store which helps with bad breath and effectively cleans their teeth and gums.